Hadlow Medical Centre

 How to get information in an accessible format

-If you have problems accessing information on this website, or would like any of our work in a different format like a more accessible PDF, large print, easy read, audio recording, or braille:
+If you have problems accessing information on this website, or would like any information in a different format like a more accessible PDF, large print, easy read, audio recording, or braille.
+Please use one of the following two methods:

 We'll consider your request, and get back to you within 30 working days.